 Chile is a perfect test market for entrepreneurs, especially for B2B models.
 Small market with huge corporates makes it an attractive place to experiment and learn before hopefully growing internationally.
-Unfortunately, market expansion is not as easy as it could appear and most of the startups struggle to grow abroad.
+Unfortunately, the market expansion is not as easy as it could appear and most of the startups struggle to grow abroad.

 Smart engineers but lack of sales skills.

 No matter in which city we were, we always came to the same conclusion in the discussion with our different mentors: Chile has very smart people building relevant products, but lacks important sales skills.
 Monetization strategy is still one major pain point that needs to be addressed.

 Chile is for sure a country that will grow its footprint on the innovation map and the first reason for this is because it wants it.

 Next year will be the end of the 2014-2018 Growth, Innovation and Productive Agenda (GIPA) government plan and a good time to see what has been achieved and what still needs to be done.
 Below are mentioned 3 key actions that could leverage Chile’s potential.